 Details of Your Responsibilities

 Talk to your teacher.
 Ask what he or she needs.
 Help coordinate any events he or she wants to have.
 Communicate with the PTO and your classroom’s parents.
-Help the PTO with our biggest event, the Spring Carnival, by putting together a booth with a friend and collecting items to build a raffle basket.
+If we are able to do it this year, help the PTO with our biggest event, the Spring Carnival, by putting together a booth with a friend and collecting items to build a raffle basket.
 It isn’t much but it makes a world of difference.

 The PTO has sample documents and several games for you to use to make your job easier.